ProjectEvergreen/greenwood/packages/plugin-google-analytics/README.md

 # @greenwood/plugin-google-analytics

 ## Overview
 A Greenwood plugin adding support for [Google Analytics](https://developers.google.com/analytics/) JavaScript tracker.
-It assumes you already have your own Tracking ID(s) and [can eiterh filter out tracking for everything but your production environment](https://stackoverflow.com/a/1251931/417806) so that local testing doesn't interfere with production data, or use a conditional based `analyticsId` using an environment variable, ex.
+It assumes you already have your own Tracking ID(s) and [can either filter out tracking for everything but your production environment](https://stackoverflow.com/a/1251931/417806) so that local testing doesn't interfere with production data, or use a conditional based `analyticsId` using an environment variable, ex.
 ```js
 const analyticsId = process.env.NODE_ENV === 'xxx' ?
 'UA-123...' : 'UA-345...';
 ```

 > _For more information and complete docs about Greenwood, please visit the [Greenwood website](https://www.greenwoodjs.io/)._

 ## Installation